How many carbohydrates do you have to eat to lose weight?

 Many people feel most comfortable with a nutritional program that relies on less carbohydrates and more (healthy) fats and a lot of protein.

-If you have a metabolic disease such as diabetes, insulin resistance or metabolic syndrome, you are likely to achieve the best results with this concept.
+If you have metabolic diseases such as diabetes, insulin resistance or metabolic syndrome, you are likely to achieve the best results with this concept.

 It is important that you feel good.
 Only then can you make a lifestyle of it, slimmer, stronger, fitter and healthier … and also remain.